andrew/ultimate-awesome/README.md

 - [awesome-scriptable](https://github.com/dersvenhesse/awesome-scriptable) - A curated list of awesome Scriptable scripts and widgets.
 - [awesome-scientific-computing](https://github.com/nschloe/awesome-scientific-computing) - :sunglasses: Curated list of awesome software for numerical analysis and scientific computing.
 - [awesome-json](https://github.com/burningtree/awesome-json) - A curated list of awesome JSON libraries and resources.
-- [awesome-llm-security](https://github.com/corca-ai/awesome-llm-security) - A curation of awesome tools, documents and projects about LLM Security.
 - [awesome-search](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce, but not only) search and its awesomeness.
 - [bots](https://github.com/hackerkid/bots) -  :zap: Tools for building bots.
 - [awesome-neural-ode](https://github.com/Zymrael/awesome-neural-ode) - A collection of resources regarding the interplay between differential equations, deep learning, dynamical systems, control and numerical methods.